Initiating arbitration

 - parties to an existing dispute, whether or not there is an arbitration clause in any underlying contract, may agree to refer that dispute to arbitration at any time by signing an Arbitration Agreement.

-There are four forms of Arbitration Agreement the parties can adopt depending on whether they wish to agree on the arbitral tribunal or prefer NZDRC to make the appointment, and whether a sole arbitrator is required or a three-person arbitral tribunal.
-Copies of those template agreements can be downloaded here:
+There are four forms of Arbitration Agreement the parties can adopt depending on whether they wish to agree on the arbitral tribunal or prefer NZDRC to make the appointment, and whether asole arbitrator is required or a three-person arbitral tribunal.
+Copies of those template agreements can be downloaded from our resource hub.

 STEP TWO: Once an agreement to arbitrate is in place, the parties (typically the claimant) can then complete our online application form to get the process started.